 - Proposal must be approved by both the faculty mentor before proposal submission.
 Only one application per investigator per semester, and one application per project, is allowed.

-- Candidates should deliver their completed application packet (preferably in MS Word document or a PDF) through campus mail to the PURC Center, or by email to email@example.com by the first of each month.
+- Candidates should email their completed application packet (preferably in PDF) to email@example.com by the first of each month.
+Hard copies will be returned without review

 - Each application must include a completed cover page.